On the completeness of contraction map proof method for holographic entropy inequalities: Lessons from Simple Scenarios

 Physically, this means that the non-contraction map destroys the smoothness of the bulk geometry.
 In other words, there are no geodesics between any spatial points in the bulk subregion associated with $001$ and any spatial points in that associated with, for instance, $000$, see figure \ref{fig:mmi-noncontraction-surfaces}.

 Then, the edge weights of the virtual edges give an infinite value to the second term in \eqref{eq:hei-verifier-noncontraction}.
 This results in the sign of \eqref{eq:hei-verifier-noncontraction} being negative, and thus violates the MMI.
+One should note that this does not mean that the MMI is a false inequality because there exists a contraction map.

 In the next section, we will see that there is always some holographic geometry where the geodesic structure is altered (and, smoothness of the bulk manifold breaks down) when the corresponding map is a non-contraction map.
 Thus, for inequality candidates which do not have any contraction map, some holographic geometry will always violate it, and thus, the inequality must be false.
 Therefore, the existence of a contraction map is necessary for the proof of a valid HEI.
 We will formalize this statement in the following section \ref{sec:proof}.